archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 **Slippage Tolerance Configuration**: To manage the impact of price fluctuations during your transaction, click on the wheel icon next to "slippage tolerance."
 Slippage occurs when the price at which your transaction is executed differs from the price when you submitted it.
 Adjusting your slippage tolerance allows you to control the maximum price variation you're willing to accept.

-Transaction Details: Once you've set the amounts, the system will display critical information about your transaction:
+Transaction Details: Once you've set the amounts, the system will display information about your transaction:
 - **Minimum Token Amounts**: The least amount of each token that will be added to the pool, considering slippage and transaction timing.
 - **Estimated LP Tokens**: An estimation of how many liquidity provider (LP) tokens you'll receive in return.
 These tokens represent your share of the pool and your entitlement to a portion of the trading fees.